OudomMunint/Benchmark/README.md

 - Install `.NET 9 SDK` from <a href="https://dotnet.microsoft.com/download/dotnet/9.0"> `here` </a>
 - Install `.Net 9.0.0 Runtime` from <a href="https://dotnet.microsoft.com/download/dotnet/9.0"> `here` </a>
 - Open the solution in your favourite IDE and set "Benchmark" as the startup project.
-- Run the benchmark in `Release` mode.
+- Run the project in `Release` mode and without debugging.
+- For debugging see the `Debugging` section below.
 - Check your if system specs is correct
 - `Y` to continue
 - Select which benchmarks to run